 Places visited by rail this year: Mainland China (Beijing, Guangzhou, Hangzhou, Qingdao, Shanghai, Shenzhen, Shijiazhuang, Tianjin), Taiwan (Kaohsiung, Tainan, Taipei, Taoyuan)

-Ilha Formosa gave me an introduction to HSR on the other side of the Straits — back then, the mainland’s trains ran faster (350 km/h instead of 300 km/h on Taiwan).
+Ilha Formosa, as it might be known to some, gave me an introduction to HSR on the other side of the Straits — back then, the mainland’s trains ran faster (350 km/h instead of 300 km/h on Taiwan).
 This was also the first year I rode on regular rail, when I joined fellow rail aficionados on two trips around Greater Beijing.
 Later in the year, I’d also travel around the Pearl River Delta by train, ending at Shenzhen station, just north of the frontier with Hong Kong.
 Finally, this was my very first year doing long-distance trains: thanks to accelerated services on existing railway lines, I was able to do the (approx) 500-mile journey from Beijing to Qingdao in around 5 hours.

 ▶ Rail Trips 2011